-A residency programme may be temporarily interrupted for personal / family reason pending that the College approves.
-To this aim a letter from the supervisor must be sent to the Board through the secretariat (secretariat@ECVCP.org), stating that the training must be interrupted and why, and the provisional duration of this interruption.
+A residency programme may be temporarily interrupted for personal / family reason pending that the ECVCP Board approves.
+To this aim a letter from the supervisor must be sent to the Board through the secretariat (secretariat@ECVCP.org), stating that the training must be interrupted and why, and the provisional duration of this interruption, if possible.

-5 The Examination
+5 The Board Examination